Loading...

 Compile your project against .NET 7.0.

-to AddUIBuilder
+with AddUIBuilder

-Recompile all projects and ensure all dependencies are restored correctly
+Recompile all projects and ensure all dependencies are restored correctly.

-Delete the existing Konstrukt license files in the umbraco\Licenses
+Remove existing Konstrukt license files from umbraco\Licenses

 folder.